 Conversion API tracking initially requires you to set up your own server, code the scripts and keep everything up to date to avoid incorrect tracking.

-With Adsmurai's Serverless Tracking, you don't have to worry about complex server configurations or code implementations, we take care of it while you focus on day-to-day tasks.
+With Adsmurai's One Tag, you don't have to worry about complex server configurations or code implementations, we take care of it while you focus on day-to-day tasks.

 Do I need to know code?